-The Video cards contain a 'Power Good' indication.
+The SD Video Output and HD (Multi-Rate Output) cards only contain a 'Power Good' indication.
 This LED responds to the Utah-400's two power supplies and illuminates if power is okay, and is not lit when power is absent.

 FIGURE 4-11.
-Video Output Power Good LED
+SD and HD Output Power Good LED

-The SD/HD Video Output cards and the Digital to Analog card contain a Power Good indication, and also contain an LED for each output signal - green if the signal is present, and not illuminated to indicate signal absence.
+The Digital to Analog card contains the same Power Good indication as above, and also contains an LED for each input signal - green if the signal is present, and not illuminated to indicate signal absence.